lucienfradet/jdc-nextjs-wp-website-client/README.md

 The /lib/shipping/ShippingCalculator has a basic implementation.
 Right now, it checks for the province flat rate and use that.
 If no flat rate found, it uses the default 15$ For real implementation, would need much more, but should discuss the need with JDC.

+### nextjs cron
+There is a route in ```./app/api/cron/cleanup-expired-intents/route.js``` that is used to cleanup ValidatedPaymentIntent that have expired

+It is being called using `CRON_SECRET_KEY` in the header by the cron container.